Natasha Ion: Newcomer

 I see my work far more as a mismatch of assorted images with no real link, as opposed to a body of work with a constant theme underlying it.
 I’ve found often that without even really meaning to, I get a real sense of emptiness when I look at photos once developed.
 With the black and white photos I take I often find it interesting to take the colour out of what we most often associate with colour; landscapes and nature, perhaps peaceful if taken in colour, become isolating with just the harsh contrast of black and white.
 What’s more, when edited to introduce a colour not in the original scene - pink or orange, for example, the image gains a surreal quality.
 With my photos where I play around with light, I can look at the same picture on two separate occasions and see something completely different - the emptiness can, on a second look, be replaced by a pleasant stillness and calm.
 So I suppose something key underlying my work is changeability, and an urge to experiment more and more.

-What sort of sources of inspiration have already influenced your artwork and why have they influenced you?
+What sources of inspiration have already influenced your artwork and why have they influenced you?

 Something that has been of great inspiration to me generally, but specifically in terms of experimentation with light, has been the If You Leave showcase.
 The great range of artists featured allows a diverse perspective, and a very large number of artists do play around with light as a medium with film.
 This could be external natural light coming into a room, artificial light inside or outside, or simply soft natural light outside; many of the artists in the showcase certainly made me more conscious of light when I’m shooting, even if it isn’t the primary character in the image.
 I’m also a big fan of Trent Parke and his use of hard, often harsh, light to make contrast the centrepiece of his pictures.
 What I find especially unique about lots of his black and white photos especially is the existence of hard and soft light distinctly in contrast with each other in the same image.